ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 * Maintain a similar set of lists with 'test' certificates
 * Maintain a set of test certificates - at least one for each country.

-## Key Usage Policy Identifiers

-The document signing certificate MAY contain Extended key usage extension fields; these being:

-* OID 1.3.6.1.4.1.0.1847.2021.1.1        valid for test
-* OID 1.3.6.1.4.1.0.1847.2021.1.2        valid for vaccinations
-* OID 1.3.6.1.4.1.0.1847.2021.1.3        valid for recovery

-If none of these OIDs are present the document shall be considered valid for all three.

 _________________